phpscott/open-source/FilmhubIngestor/README.md

 # FILMHUB (FH) PACKAGE INGESTOR (FPI)
-## Filhmub > MRSS Transformer
+#### Filhmub > MRSS Transformer
-This script is available as is.
+This script is available as is and without warranty.

 - Author: Scott Cliburn
 - open-source/FilmhubIngestor